-Beyond Health steering committee brought together community stakeholders to participate in the CHNA process.
-The community health assessment data report was emailed to community stakeholders prior to the summit on Oct.
+The Beyond Health steering committee brought together community stakeholders to participate in the CHNA process.
+The community health assessment data report was emailed to the community stakeholders prior to the Summit on Oct.
 17, 2017.
-The presentation included links to other downloadable reports allowing participants to review data before the meeting.
+The presentation also had links to other downloadable reports allowing participants to review data before the meeting.
 One hundred twenty-three individuals attended the summit held at Lambeau Field.